CERT-Polska/n6/docs/src/install_and_conf/docker.md

 docker compose exec web apache2ctl restart
 ```

-!!! warning "As mentioned in disclaimer"
+!!! warning "As mentioned in the disclaimer"
     This is not a production setup, so it may produce error:

     ```